mozilla-releng/relengdocs/procedures/misc-operations/screen_sharing.rst

 accounts allowed to connect to a screen session ``screen -L`` starts a screen window with logging enabled.

-If you don’t want this configuration for every screen session, this can also be saved as a separate configuration file, and screen run with ``screen -c configfile``
+If you don't want this configuration for every screen session, this can also be saved as a separate configuration file, and screen run with ``screen -c configfile``